yogurt-foundation/yogurt-css-documentation/docs/svg/stroke.md

 ## Stroke

-Utilities for styling the stroke of SVG elements
+Utilities for styling the stroke of SVG elements.

-### Usage
+### Class

 | class |  | css properties |
 |:--|:--|:--|